wagtail/wagtail/docs/advanced_topics/settings.rst

   WAGTAIL_ALLOW_UNICODE_SLUGS = True

-By default, page slugs can contain any alphanumeric characters, including non-Latin alphabets (except on Django 1.8, where only ASCII characters are supported).
+By default, page slugs can contain any alphanumeric characters, including non-Latin alphabets.
 Set this to False to limit slugs to ASCII characters.

 .. _WAGTAIL_AUTO_UPDATE_PREVIEW: